Pushistik365/PushOS/README.md

 ```
 $ pushos-start
 ```
 This will start VNC server and XFCE.
+Connect to VNC server in any VNC Viewer.
+Address: `localhost:1`, password: `123456`.
 To stop, type:
 ```
 $ pushos-stop